Victorian Railways X class: History

 The X class was a development of the earlier C class 2-8-0 goods locomotive, designed to be gauge convertible from to in the event of the Victorian Railways network being converted to standard gauge.
 The C class, with a narrow firebox between the frames, could not be easily converted.
 The X class retained the same cylinder and driving wheel dimensions as the C class as well as its valve gear, but introduced a much larger boiler and a trailing truck behind the rear driving axle.

 The 2-8-2 layout of the X class allowed a wide, deep firebox suited to the high ash, low calorific coals from the State Coal Mine typically used for goods haulage.
 This improved on some key shortcomings of the C class which were regarded as poor steaming and featured a very long 9 ft 7 in manually stoked firebox that was difficult to fire and prone to clinkering.
 The X class was also equipped with a much larger capacity tender of similar design to the S class Pacific introduced in 1928, enabling through runs from Melbourne to Bendigo without intermediate stops to restock the tender.

+Booster units

 All but two were built with a Franklin C2 type Booster engine on the trailing truck axle, following a successful trial of a booster on the smaller N class light lines 2-8-2.
 The booster allowed an additional 9000 lbf tractive effort at starting and low speeds to increase the hauling power of the locomotive, particularly on heavy grades.
 X36 and X37 were built without boosters and were rostered for 'plains working' on the relatively flat line between Gheringhap and Maroona stations.
 X37 was equipped with a booster in March 1932, however X36 was never fitted with one, even though its trailing truck axle was equipped with the necessary pinion gear wheel.

+Some engines had their booster units "permanently removed", though in practice some such engines had the boosters disconnected without actually removing them from the trucks.
+As of April 1958, engines listed as such were 29, 33, 36 (never fitted), 44, 49, 50, 51 and 55.
+Later reporting noted that X29 was still running with its booster in July 1960, though it is not clear whether it was always in use, or restored to use after a period of non-service, though it is likely that it was restored using parts from some of the class members that had since been permanently withdrawn and scrapped.